Comilla Zilla School

 Comilla Zilla School (কুমিল্লা জিলা স্কুল) is a public boys' school in Comilla, a city in Bangladesh.
 It is one of the oldest schools in the country.
-It was the only school in Comilla when established in 1837.It is the best school under Comilla Board.
+It was the only school in Comilla when established in 1837.

 History

 The school is situated at the center of Comilla town.
-It was established on 20 July 1837 by the Englishman Henry George Leicester and named Comilla Zilla School. later It was set up by the Government of British India for teaching English literature and science.
+It was established on 20 July 1837 by the Englishman Henry George Leicester and named Comilla Zilla School. later It was set up by the government of British India for teaching English literature and science.
 At the beginning, there were 37 students only.
 The school was running under University of Calcutta since 1857.
 Before that, the academic building of the school was expanded and more facilities were created to upgrade it as a full-fledged high school.
 The school covers about 5.69 acres of land.